sundsvallai/intric/docs/troubleshooting.md

 **Possible Solutions:**
 1. Review prompt templates for potentially problematic content

-2. Adjust temperature/creativity settings

-3. Consider using a different model or provider
+2. Consider using a different LLM provider to rule out provider-specific filtering issues

+3. Check the prompt structure to ensure it follows provider guidelines

+4. If permitted by your provider, check their documentation for any available content filter configuration options

 ## Frontend Issues